SMControl/SO_UC/README.md

 ## Overview

 - Script automates the PRE and POST upgrade tasks for SO Setup.
-- It does not install SO Automatically, it just automates some tasks.
-- Always do a backup first.
 - During script SO_UC.exe will require access through the firewall to retreive the latest SO Installer exe.
 - Does not currently support SO Installer needing a reboot.
+(In this case an upgrade would be finished manually)

 ![](https://github.com/SMControl/SO_UC/blob/main/2024-06-24_21-29.png)